 Ben Hall brings more than 10 years of digital design experience to Praytell Strategy, having brought designs to life for the likes of Microsoft, T-Mobile, Mountain Dew, Citibank, HBO, Boy Scouts of America, DirecTV, DELL, Herman Miller and Samsung.

 Ben began his career as a UX designer at Microsoft, working closely with usability engineers and their labs to create a new look and feel for MSN.com.
 Ben made the leap to the agency world in 2007 where he was creative lead for T-Mobile, the largest account at Garrigan Lyman Group in Seattle.
 Since moving to New York, Ben has worked with agencies including Jack Morton, Havas Worldwide and RFI Studios, during which he helped drive the Mountain Dew Throwback Shack, which won PRWeek's Best Microsite Award.

 Ben lives in New Jersey with his wife, twins and a toddler, spending most of his free time chasing children and taking photos with his classic film cameras.

 We believe that cutting edge integrated communications shouldn't just go to those who have deep pockets.
 We also know from experience that today's creative class wants to be involved with projects that matter on a personal level.
 That's where the Passion Project comes in.
 We're giving away our services for free to causes we care about.
 We want to help nonprofits that have an incredible story to tell but could use a little help from some friends.
 This is going to be awesome.

 We are finalizing our first full cycle of the Passion Project - we're excited to share news about our work with three incredible organizations in the coming months!
-The next Passion Project enrollment period will open in March of 2015.
+The next Passion Project enrollment period will open in Summer 2015.